roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 This coverage will be split in three parts: this post covers base game mechanics and unused content.
 I'll go over challenge battle and Future Redeemed content in later posts.

+Huge thanks to Lexicon (lexicon1) and Hamidu for helping with research.

 ## Interlink

 ### Interlink level